Dates

 Along these lines we will try to contribute our grain of sand, convinced that knowledge and rationality are the most powerful weapons to achieve progress in the material and spiritual development of societies, while allowing individuals to achieve a more fully human life.

-Throughout the course, a wide variety of topics will be proposed for discussion, based on texts and/or films, which will serve both as information and as a motivating element for rational discussion.
+Throughout the course, a wide variety of topics will be proposed for dialogue, based on texts and/or films, which will serve both as information and as a motivating element for rational discussion.

 Media : facilities of the Zamora Public Library, its documentary collection (books, films, etc.), any other additional material.